 need some conversation starters?

 The best time to have conversations about sex isn’t right before you’re about to get busy.
-Surprises usually aren’t well received in the bedroom, so I suggest having a conversation beforehand with your partner.
+Surprises usually aren’t well received in the bedroom, so I suggest having a meaningful conversation beforehand with your partner.

 Invite your partner to share their concerns about period sex, and talk through each one of them.
 This does require your partner to be transparent, honest, and open to re-evaluating what their opinions are about period sex, and you to help accurately inform them.
 While I’m not suggesting you hold your partner’s hand, it’s worthwhile to point them to the right resources, like this article, for more information.